What Teachers Are Saying About This Course

 Click to Play

 “I know in our district when I came in, there wasn't a lot of money given to art.
 I need my students to have more than just what this budget allows me.
 So I went and wrote for grants, I went and found different ways just to have that support.
-And when Prop 28 came along, that was like, hey, you don't need to do all this running around anymore, because of that money, I'm able to go and buy those tools that I need, get the supplies for my students anytime.”
+And when Prop 28 came along, that was like, hey, you don't need to do all this running around anymore, because of that money, I'm able to go and buy those tools that I need.”
+Michael Jones, Film Teacher, Casa Robles, Orangevale, CA

-• We send you a quote with any discounts included.
+We send you a quote (including any discounts)